avalabek/thirty-days-of-JS/README.md

 * adjusting the width of the pen to go up and down through a range
 * two mini projects in one day!
 * learn command to preview markdown files in VSCode
+* ctrl shift v in vscode to preview markdown files

 ## Day 9 - Dev Tools May 17, 2018
 ![Dev Tools](./devTools/devtools.png "Dev Tools")